Start Small

 (USA)

-Key advice for someone starting a scrapbooking business: think about your business development efforts from a "Supply-Demand" perspective: find a need and fill it only if it will give you enough business to sustain your start-up efforts.
+Key advice for someone starting a scrapbooking business: think about your business development efforts from a

 While I have never owned a scrapbooking business, I am a person who frequents these scrapbooking stores and I do "try" to do my scrapbooks.